For the times you aren't prepared – compare online cash loans that can be in your account today.

 As the name suggests, fast cash online can offer you a quick turn-around time for your loan, with some lenders being able to transfer the loan amount within the hour or the next business day.

 As these lenders operate online, the application process for these loans is often quick and simple.

 - The risk factor involved.

-There is some risk associated with these type of loans, with disreputable lenders preying on borrowers.
+There is some risk associated with these types of loans, with disreputable lenders preying on borrowers.

 - The increased cost of credit.

-These loans come with a very high interest rate, which can negate some of the loan’s benefits.
+These fast online loans come with a very high interest rate, which can negate some of the loan’s benefits.

 Some help to get a new job